eigenfoo/cryptics/docs/datasheet.md

 ## Maintenance

-### Who is supporting/hosting/maintaining the dataset?
+### Who is supporting/hosting/maintaining this dataset?

 Me, [George Ho](https://eigenfoo.xyz/).

-### How can the owner/curator/manager of the dataset be contacted?
+### How can the owner/curator/manager of this dataset be contacted?

 I can be reached via [email](https://raw.githubusercontent.com/eigenfoo/eigenfoo.xyz/master/assets/images/email.png).